LongHorn Steakhouse: History

 It was located across from Harrison's, a popular pub on Peachtree frequented by Atlanta Journal and Constitution columnist Ron Hudspeth.
 Because Harrison's had a limited bar menu, patrons often visited LongHorn for steaks.
-In January 1982, a snowstorm known as Snow Jam 82 stranded commuters in Atlanta.
+In January 1982, a snowstorm known as Snow Jam 82 stranded commuters in metro Atlanta.
 LongHorn offered $1 drinks and menu specials to affected motorists, an action publicized by Hudspeth in his column, which helped improve the restaurant's performance.

 By 1990, the franchise expanded farther south.
-It had locations primarily throughout the Eastern United States.
-It also had many locations in the Midwest, Southwest, and Puerto Rico.

-In August 2007, LongHorn Steakhouse, formerly owned and operated by RARE Hospitality International Inc., was purchased by Darden Restaurants, Inc.

-On April 11, 2025, their first international location was opened in the Philippines.
+It had restaurants throughout the Eastern United States in addition to many locations in the Midwest, Southwest, and Puerto Rico.
+In August 2007, LongHorn Steakhouse, formerly owned and operated by RARE Hospitality International Inc., was purchased by Darden Restaurants, Inc. On April 11, 2025, their first international location was opened in the Philippines.